 The next logical step in this online course development process is to launch the course and begin selling it.

-2. Create a sales page
+2. Construct a sales page

 3. Upload your content